Homemade Cleaning Products

-Homemade cleaning products are a great alternative if you don't want to use commercial house cleaners.
-You can make your own homemade cleaners like homemade carpet cleaner, Homemade Window Cleaner and even your own homemade dish soap.
+Homemade cleaning products are a great alternative than using regular commercial house cleaners.
+You can make your own homemade cleaners like homemade carpet cleaner, homemade window cleaner and even your own homemade dish soap.
 You can make your own homemade cleaners from simple house hold items such as white distilled vinegar, salt, all natural lemon juice, baking soda, rubbing alcohol, olive oil, ammonia, hydrogen peroxide and a variety of other interesting ingredients.

-When mixing chemicals natural or man made homemade cleaning products you should always use caution.
+Caution: When is comes to the recipes for the homemade cleaning products you should always use caution.
 Before mixing any type of ingredient or chemical do a lot of research.
 Some ingredients if mixed wrong can cause explosions, toxic gases, and dangerous acidic levels all of which can cause serious injury or even death.

 Disclaimer: The recipes for these homemade cleaning products found below have been collected from various sources on the internet and are merely suggestions.
 If you do decide to use any of the homemade cleaners, do so at your own risk.
 All members and linked websites associated with www.do-it-yourself-window-cleaning-tips.com are not held responsible for any personal injury or property damage that may result in using any homemade cleaning ingredients found below.